lyphtec/MongoSimpleMembership/src/LyphTEC.MongoSimpleMembership/nuget_readme.txt

 3. If you are using the default "ASP.NET MVC4 Internet" template.
 You must make some changes to AccountController:

         a.
-Remove the [InitializeSimpleMembership] attribute (this is the ActionFilterAttribute defined in Filters/InitializeSimpleMembershipAttribute.cs).
+Remove the [InitializeSimpleMembership] attribute (the ActionFilterAttribute defined in Filters/InitializeSimpleMembershipAttribute.cs).
-           This used by the default SimpleMembershipProvider that needs to initialize the SQL Server to setup the database.
+           This is used by the default SimpleMembershipProvider that needs to initialize SQL Server.
-           Since we are no longer using SQL Server, this is no longer required.
+           Since we are not using SQL Server, this is no longer required.

         b.
-Make changes to the ExternalLoginConfirmation() method to remove SQL Server related hooks used by the default SimpleMembershipProvider.
+Make changes to the ExternalLoginConfirmation() method to remove Entity Framework related hooks used by the default SimpleMembershipProvider.

-           Here's a complete example:
+           Here's a complete example of what it should look like after the change:

                 [HttpPost]
                 [AllowAnonymous]